 In all of these cases and under all of these treaties, both ratified and unratified, the tribes and bands in question were moved to the Siletz Coast Reservation and became part of the Confederated Tribes of Siletz Indians.
 This early history of the Siletz Tribe and Siletz Reservation is set out in various federal court decisions, including Rogue River Tribe v.
-United States, 64 F. Supp.
+United States, 64 F.Supp.
 339, 341 (Ct.Cl.
-1946); Alcea Band of Tillamooks v.
+1946); Alea Band of Tillamooks v.
 United States, 59 F.Supp.
 934, 942 (Ct.Cl.
 1945); Coos, Lower Umpqua, and Siuslaw Indian Tribes v.
 United States, 87 Ct.
 Cl.
 143 (1938); and Tillamook Tribe of Indians v.
 United States, 4 Ind.
 Cl.
 Comm'n 31-65 (1955).

-The settlement of various tribes on the Siletz Reservation is also documented in unriverse condension publications out on a support upperval by Higterian Dr. Stonhon
+The settlement of various tribes on the Siletz Reservation is also documented in province and pair and light of the province of the states.

-The settlement of various tribes on the Siletz Reservation is also documented in various academic publications such as a report prepared by Historian Dr. Stephen Dow Beckham.
+various academic publications such as a report prepared by Historian Dr. Stephen Dow Beckham.
 See "The Hatch Tract: A Traditional Siuslaw Village Within the Siletz Reservation, 1855-75," prepared by Dr. Stephen Dow Beckham for the Confederated Tribes of Coos, Lower Umpqua and Siuslaw, Dec.
-4, 2000, pp.12-14 ("On July 20, 1862, Linus Brooks, Sub-Agent, confirmed that the removal of the Coos,

-Lower Umpqua, and Siuslaw Indians onto the Siletz Reservation was complete," and "On July 21, 1864, Sub-Agent George W. Collins confirmed the presence of the tribes on the Siletz Reservation".).
+4, 2000, pp.12-14 ("On July 20, 1862, Linus Brooks, Sub-Agent, confirmed that the removal of the Coos, Lower Umpqua, and Siuslaw Indians onto the Siletz Reservation was complete," and "On July 21, 1864, Sub-Agent George W. Collins confirmed the presence of the tribes on the Siletz Reservation".).

 The Confederated Tribes of Siletz Indians was recognized as the governing body and tribe representing all of the tribes and bands settled on the Siletz Reservation as early as 1859.
 Traders License issued by the Siletz Indian Agent on June 16, 1859, to trade with "The Confederated Tribes of Indians . . . within the boundary of the Siletz Indian agency district Coast Reservation."; Tillamook Tribe of Indians, supra, 4 Ind.
 Cl.
-Comm'n at 31 ("Confederated Tribes of Siletz Indians, . . . a duly confederated and organized group of Indians having a tribal organization and recognized by the Secretary of the Interior of the United States" is the only entity with standing to prosecute claims against the United States involving the Siletz Reservation).
+Comm'n at 31 ("Confederated Tribes of Siletz Indians, . . . a duly confederated and organized group of Indians having a tribal organization and recognized by the Secretary of the Interior of the United States" is the only entity with standing to prosecute claims against the United States involving the Siletz Reservation)